cldershem/FCC-Python/README.md

 There is no particular order to the lessons as of yet.
 Each lesson is a separate module and should be treated as independent of each other.
-Currently each module contains a `lesson.md` and a `tests.py`. `lesson.md` may eventually need to be converted to a Python file, but for development purposes, markdown makes it a lot easier to read the lessons.
+Currently each module contains a `lesson.md` and a `tests.py`. `lesson.md` is a markdown file to allow for easier development and to lower the bar for contributors.
+When pasting into `repl.it` the file can be contained within `'''` to make it one large, module-level docstring which will contain no syntax errors.

 ## Outline
 ### Intro to Python